bwisegithub/angularjs-music-discoverer/README.md

 * "Surprise me" yields random musician

 *Note:*
-* Currently limits results to rdf:type dbpedia-owl:Band and dbpedia:owl MusicalArtist, although other types may show up in the associated musicians if the associated entity listed or was listed as dbpedia-owl:associatedMusicalArtist
+* Currently limits results to rdf:type dbpedia-owl:Band and dbpedia:owl MusicalArtist, although other types may show up in the associated musicians if the associated entity listed the featured musician as dbpedia-owl:associatedMusicalArtist, or vice versa.

 ![search](screenshots/search.jpg)

 ### Possible Matches (Search Result List) Screen
 *Features:*
-* Thumbnails of all possible matches
+* Thumbnails of all possible matches to the keyword(s) entered on the search screen
+  * DBpedia entries that list no wikimedia thumbnail show up as black image placeholders
-* Clicking on desired musician shows the musician details screen for chosen musician
+* Clicking on image shows the musician details screen for chosen musician

 ![possible matches](screenshots/possible_matches.jpg)